-Amazon SageMaker’s adaptability allows you to manage more tasks with less resources, resulting in a faster, more efficient workload.
+The adaptability of Amazon SageMaker allows you to manage more tasks with fewer resources, resulting in a faster, more efficient workload.
 SageMaker is a fully managed service that allows you to build, train, deploy, and monitor machine learning (ML) models.
-Its modular design lets you to pick and choose the features that suit your use cases at different stages of the ML lifecycle.
-Amazon SageMaker offers capabilities that abstract the heavy lifting of infrastructure management and provides the agility and scalability you desire for large-scale ML activities with different features and a pay-as-you-use pricing model.
+Its modular design lets you pick and choose the features that suit your use cases at different stages of the ML lifecycle.
+SageMaker offers capabilities that abstract the heavy lifting of infrastructure management and provide the agility and scalability you desire for large-scale ML activities with different features and a pay-as-you-use pricing model.

-In this post, we outline the pricing model for Amazon SageMaker and offer some best practices on how you can optimize your cost of using Amazon SageMaker resources to effectively and efficiently build, train, and deploy your ML models.
+In this post, we outline the pricing model for SageMaker and offer some best practices on how you can optimize your cost of using SageMaker resources to effectively and efficiently build, train, and deploy your ML models.
 Understanding the cost structure allows you more control over achieving your ML goals within your budget.
-In addition, the post offers programmatic approaches for automatically detecting and/or stopping idle resources.
-This can save money by preventing unused instances—instances which often go unseen—from idling in the background and incurring cost.
+In addition, the post offers programmatic approaches for automatically detecting and stopping idle resources.
+This can save money by preventing unused instances—which often go unseen—from idling in the background and incurring cost.

 Amazon SageMaker pricing

-Machine Learning is an iterative process with different computational needs for prototyping the code and exploring the dataset, processing, training, and hosting the model for real-time and offline predictions.
+ML is an iterative process with different computational needs for prototyping the code and exploring the dataset, processing, training, and hosting the model for real-time and offline predictions.
 In a traditional paradigm, estimating the right amount of computational resources to support different workloads is difficult, and often leads to over-provisioning resources.
-The modular design of Amazon SageMaker offers flexibility to optimize the scalability, performance, and costs for your ML workloads depending on each stage of the ML lifecycle.
-For more information about how Amazon SageMaker works, see the following resources What Is Amazon SageMaker? and Get Started with Amazon SageMaker.
+The modular design of SageMaker offers flexibility to optimize the scalability, performance, and costs for your ML workloads depending on each stage of the ML lifecycle.
+For more information about how SageMaker works, see the following resources What Is Amazon SageMaker? and Get Started with Amazon SageMaker.

-Amazon SageMaker offers two environments for building your ML models: SageMaker Studio Notebooks and on-demand notebook instances.
-Amazon SageMaker Studio is a fully integrated development environment for ML, using a collaborative, flexible, and managed Jupyter notebook experience.
-You can now access Amazon SageMaker Studio, the first fully integrated development environment (IDE), for free, and you only pay for the AWS services that you use within Studio.
+SageMaker offers two environments for building your ML models: Studio notebooks and on-demand Notebook Instances.
+Amazon SageMaker Studio is a fully integrated development environment (IDE) for ML, using a collaborative, flexible, and managed Jupyter notebook experience.
+You can now access Studio for free, and you only pay for the AWS services that you use within Studio.
 For more information, see Amazon SageMaker Studio Tour.

 Prices for compute instances are the same for both Studio and on-demand instances, as outlined in Amazon SageMaker Pricing.
 With Studio, your notebooks and associated artifacts such as data files and scripts are persisted on Amazon Elastic File System (Amazon EFS).
 For more information about storage charges, see Amazon EFS Pricing.

 Amazon SageMaker Processing lets you easily run your preprocessing, postprocessing, and model evaluation workloads on a fully managed infrastructure.
-Amazon SageMaker manages the instances on your behalf, and launches the instances for the job and terminates the instances when the job is done.
+SageMaker manages the instances on your behalf, launches the instances for the job, and stops the instances when the job is done.
 For more information, see Amazon SageMaker Processing – Fully Managed Data Processing and Model Evaluation.

 Training and tuning

-Amazon SageMaker automatic model tuning provides a mechanism to run your hyperparameter tuning jobs effectively.
-It finds the best version of a model by running many training jobs on your dataset using the algorithm and ranges of hyperparameters that you specify on a cluster of instances you define.
-Similar to training, you only pay for the resources consumed during the tuning time.
+SageMaker automatic model tuning provides a mechanism to run your hyperparameter tuning jobs effectively.
+It finds the best version of a model by running many training jobs on your dataset using the algorithm and a range of hyperparameters that you specify.

-You can perform model deployment for inference in two different ways:
+You can perform model deployment for inference in four different ways:

 The Amazon SageMaker pricing model

-The following table summarizing the pricing model for Amazon SageMaker.
+The following table summarizes the pricing model for Amazon SageMaker.